 |

-DTN Midday Grain Comments 06/01 11:03
+DTN Midday Grain Comments 07/15 10:53

-Corn, Soybean Futures Higher at Midday; Wheat Flat-Higher
+Corn, Soybean, Wheat Futures Higher at Midday

-Corn futures are 6 to 9 cents higher at midday Thursday; soybean futures are
+Corn futures are 4 to 5 cents higher at midday Tuesday; soybean futures are

 David M. Fiala